This Day In History, March 6th

 1475: Michelangelo Is Born

 Artist Michelangelo di Lodovico Buonarroti Simoni is born in Caprese, Italy.
-Michelangelo excelled in sculpting, painting, and even architecture during the Italian Renaissance.
-His best-known works of art include the sculpture David and his frescoes on the ceiling of the Sistine Chapel at the Vatican, but he also worked as an architect during the construction of St. Peter’s Basilica.
-Michelangelo was called Il Divino, or “The Divine One,” during his lifetime, and he remains one of the most renowned artists in world history.
+Michelangelo excelled in sculpting, painting, and architecture during the Italian Renaissance.
+His best-known works include the sculpture David, his frescoes on the ceiling of the Vatican’s Sistine Chapel, and his work as an architect during the construction of St. Peter’s Basilica.
+During his lifetime, Michelangelo was called Il Divino, or “The Divine One,” and he remains one of the most renowned artists in world history to this day.

 1836: The Alamo Falls